Subjective pediatric assessment scar scale — SPASS. Development and validation of the scale

 Abstract

 Aim.
-Creation of a new tool for assessing a skin scar in a child.
-It should take into account the requirements of clinometry, the age and psychological characteristics of the child, be easy to understand and complete, as well as quick to interpret the results.
+Development of a new instrument for assessing a skin scar in a child.
+It should take into account the requirements of clinometric.

 Methods.
-A total of 170 children participated in the study at various stages of the development and validation of the questionnaire scale.
-The inclusion criteria were: the presence of a skin scar acquired as a result of surgery, the period from the moment of surgery is more than a year, age 7-17 years, consent to participate in the study.
+A total of 170 children participated in the study at various stages of the development and validation of the scale.
 The study period is from 2021 to 2024.
 The procedures of exploratory factor analysis and multiple regression analysis were carried out, taking into account all the standard criteria necessary for this.
-Spearman's criterion was chosen as a statistical criterion for comparing sets with each other.

 Full Text